Hero product photography sits between catalog and campaign imagery.

 The hero shot is a product image enriched with props, background, and the best possible light.
 It infuses mood, imparts brand spirit, and provides context to the photographed item.
 It is mostly used for social media and category pages in an online store.
 The hero shot focuses on a single key feature of the brand, offer, or product, requiring fewer resources than a full commercial shoot.

-Or, as Mitya puts it:
+Or, as Mitya Kovalenko, co-founder of Squareshot, puts it:

 Product as the centerpiece of the composition